 Treating Brain Damage Caused by Heroin

 MAT programs are the best option for people with brain damage caused by heroin.
-Since this problem is so common among drug users, almost everyone with an opioid use disorder should consider therapy with MAT.
+Since this problem is so common among people who use drugs, almost everyone with an opioid use disorder should consider therapy with MAT.

 Buprenorphine, a key component in Suboxone, is a partial opioid agonist.
 It latches to the same receptors used by heroin, but it doesn’t trigger euphoria in people with opioid use disorder (OUD).
-Instead, it soothes their damaged brain cells and relieves symptoms like drug cravings and withdrawal symptoms.
+Instead, it soothes their damaged brain cells and relieves symptoms like drug cravings and heroin withdrawal symptoms

 Naloxone, the second component in Suboxone, works as a misuse deterrent.
 It can’t correct brain cell damage, but it can work as a backstop against overdose if people take too much.